gvwilson/fiction/in-heck/index.md

 "Your choice is reckless.
 You will not be safe.
 You must return home."
-Dockety sounded as angry as Maddy had ever heard it, but Special Blazes shook his head.
+Dockety sounded as angry as Maddy had ever heard it.

+"I agree with my friend here,"
+Special Leaf said.
+He looked tired,
+Maddy thought.
+He didn't belong here any more than she did.

+But Special Blazes shook his head.
 "We're not turning around,
 and they can't go back on their own.
 Can't stay here either,"
 he went on,
-raising his voice slightly to forestall Dockety's protest.
+raising his voice slightly to forestall Dockety and Special Leaf's protests.
 "We're too close to the Mire,
 and Heck's just down the road."